puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 **GROUP LOOKUP ATTRIBUTE**

 The value used to import groups into PE.
-Given the example LDIF provided above, the group lookup attribute would be `cn`.
+Given the example directory service entry provided above, the group lookup attribute would be `cn`.
 When specifying the Inspectors group in the console to import it, you would provide the name `inspectors`.

 The value for this attribute must be unique under your search base.
 If you have users with the same login as the lookup of a group that you would like to use, you can narrow the search base, use a value for the lookup attribute that you know to be unique, or specify the **GROUP OBJECT CLASS** that all of your groups have in common but your users do not.